5 Easy Steps to Writing a Great Book Review

 Wrap Up with Final Thoughts and a Rating

 End your review by summarizing how you felt after finishing the book.
 Was it a satisfying conclusion?
-Would you recommend it to others?
-If possible, compare it to a similar book that is successful.
-Lastly, give the book a rating (usually a 1-5 star scale).
+What type of reader would you recommend it to?
+If possible, compare it to a similar book.
+Lastly, give the book a rating (see below for criteria suggestions).

 Rating criteria is subjective, but these are good guidelines followed by lots of experienced book reviewers: